My life as a smoker

 It has been over 15 months now, and I DO NOT MISS CIGARETTES.
 I am thanking myself every day for quitting.
 I love being free!

 - Think positive: Know that the uncomfortable feelings you have in the early days of your quit are temporary.
 You will not always have that “empty” feeling.
 YOU WILL NOT MISS SMOKING FOREVER.
 Keep yourself in a positive frame of mind.

 - It gets better: The further I got into my quit, the more I believed in it, and the easier it became.
 It has been a gradual healing from nicotine addiction.

 - Keep your quit reasons with you in the early days: I also listed out family/friends who quit before me and things to do if I get an urge.

 - Get support: As I said above, a forum full of quit buddies helped me.
 It kept me honest, and it even kept my quit fun at times.

-Terry Martin, Smoking Cessation Guide, says:Most of us quit smoking thinking we'll fail.
+Terry Martin, About.com Smoking Cessation, says:Most of us quit smoking thinking we'll fail.
 Nicotine addiction has a way of stealing our will to try before we've even given it a shot.
 However, with some determination, education, and a solid support network, this addiction can be overcome and freedom grasped.
 Kevin's story is a great example of that.

 Thank you for sharing your journey, Kevin...your story rings true and tells us that we do have what it takes to succeed with cessation...all of us.